-Four Motion Reference Units (MRUs) and four gyros are to be implemented, with at least one based on different operating principles to the others a different manufacturer and working on different principles.
+Four Motion Reference Units (MRUs) and four vessel heading sensors are to be implemented, with at least one based on different operating principles to the others a different manufacturer an working on different principles.

 A minimum of four wind sensors is to be operating with at least one based on a different operating principle to the others (ultrasonic vs. mechanical).